mwong770/Flashcard-Generator/README.md

-**If the user chooses to quit...** the user is thanked for playing and told goodbye.
+**If the user chooses to quit...** the user is thanked for playing.

 ![screenshot of app](/screenshots/quit.png)